kreezxil/kreezcraft.com/WOD 19.2.227.md

 # Changes

 To fix the recent crash involving the mana pool in the Roots shack basement on the official server the following happened.
+Cleaned up server pack files a bit.

 ## Removed
 - Arcane Essentials